benhoyt/benhoyt.github.com/writings/simple-lists.md

 ## Yes to Go

-I'm regularly impressed by how well thought out the Go standard library is, especially compared to Python (the other language I know well).
-The only dependencies the server uses are the SQLite database driver and the not-quite-stdlib [golang.org/x/crypto](https://pkg.go.dev/golang.org/x/crypto) package for a couple of bcrypt password hashing functions.
+I'm regularly impressed by how well thought out the Go standard library is, especially compared to Python's (the other language I know well).
+The only dependencies the server uses are the SQLite database driver and the not-quite-stdlib [golang.org/x/crypto/bcrypt](https://pkg.go.dev/golang.org/x/crypto/bcrypt) package for a couple of bcrypt password hashing functions.

-In some of my other projects, I use the popular [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) SQLite database driver.
-However, for this one I wanted to try the [modernc.org/sqlite](https://pkg.go.dev/modernc.org/sqlite) driver.
+In some of my other projects, I use the popular [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) SQLite database driver, and it works well.
+However, for this project I wanted to try the [modernc.org/sqlite](https://pkg.go.dev/modernc.org/sqlite) driver.
 It's quite a feat of engineering: a pure Go port of SQLite (no CGo bindings), done by transpiling the C source code of SQLite to Go.
-The generated Go is of course horrible to look at, but it works well, and avoids the need for a C compiler.
+The generated Go is of course horrible to look at, but it works well, and avoids the need for a C compiler, which is helpful on Windows and when cross-compiling.

 I tried to write the Go code in an idiomatic way.
 For example, I used error returns everywhere, even when it was tempting to panic (like in the database code: surely these in-process SQLite queries should only fail if I've messed up the query?).

 I still don't love the verbosity of Go's error handling, particularly in HTTP request handlers, where the `return` is on its own line.
 One line of code, four lines of error handling.
 It doesn't make the code difficult to understand, just adds a bit of noise.
-For example, compare [this code in server.go](https://github.com/benhoyt/simplelists/blob/c4189585c48d2b3c6eb82c39d5265aa6f38c4628/server.go#L228-L236):
+For example, compare [this handler code in server.go](https://github.com/benhoyt/simplelists/blob/c4189585c48d2b3c6eb82c39d5265aa6f38c4628/server.go#L228-L236):

 ```go
 list, err := s.model.GetList(id)